CumulusNetworks/docs/content/cumulus-netq-413/Lifecycle-Management/Manage-NetQ-Agents.md

 ### Configure a NetQ Agent to Send Data to a Server Cluster

 If you have a high-availability server cluster arrangement, you should configure the NetQ Agent to distribute data across all servers in the cluster.
 For {{<link title="Set Up Your Virtual Machine for an On-premises HA Scale Cluster" text="scale cluster deployments">}}, configure the agent with the IP address of the `master-ip` and each `ha-node`.
 For 5-node deployments, you do not need to specify the `worker-nodes`.
+Refer to {{<link title="Install NetQ Agents/#configure-netq-agents" text="Configure NetQ Agents">}} for step-by-step instructions.

 To configure the agent to send data to the servers in your cluster, run: